Topsy-Turvy: Depiction of Victorian society

 Film professor Wheeler Winston Dixon wrote that the film "uses the conventions of the biographical narrative film to expose the ruthlessness and insularity of the Victorian era, at the same time as it chronicles, with great fidelity, the difficulties of a working relationship in the creative arts. ...
 Topsy-Turvy is an investigation into the social, political, sexual and theatrical economies of the Victorian era".

 While the film deals primarily with the production of The Mikado, it depicts many aspects of 1880s British life and society, some based on historical episodes.
 Scenes show George Grossmith's use of morphine; Leonora Braham's alcoholism and single motherhood; Jessie Bond's health issues, including an abscess on her leg that does not heal; Sullivan's visit to a French brothel (Note: There is little evidence that Sullivan ever visited a brothel; the researcher Gregory Anderson has argued that the idea is a misreading of that scant evidence.) and his relationship with his longtime mistress, Fanny Ronalds, implying that she obtains an abortion; three actors' discussion of the destruction of the British garrison at Khartoum by the Mahdi; a private salon concert; a conversation about the use of nicotine by women; and Gilbert being accosted outside the theatre on opening night by an elderly prostitute.
 The film also depicts the Savoy Theatre as having electric lighting; it was the first public building in Britain, and one of the first of any kind, to be lit entirely by electricity.
 Another scene shows an early use of the telephone.
 During costume fittings, the actors protest at having to perform without their corsets for the sake of accuracy.

 Production

 Principal photography took place at 3 Mills Studios in London beginning 29 June 1998 and completed shooting on 24 October.
 Location shooting took place in London and Hertfordshire, and scenes which took place at the Savoy Theatre were filmed at the Richmond Theatre in Richmond, London.
 The film's budget was $20,000,000.

 Release

 Box office

-In the United States, the film grossed $31,387 on its opening weekend and $6,208,548 in total.
+In the United States and Canada, the film grossed $31,387 on its opening weekend and $6,208,548 in total.
 In the United Kingdom, the film grossed £139,700 on its opening weekend and £610,634 ($1 million) in total.